Race & Ethnicity

 2. Prefer specific identifiers over umbrella terms.
 The umbrella terms in this chapter (BIPOC, people of color, AAPI, multiracial, Brown, minority) all carry the same caveat across the corpus: use a more specific identifier when one fits.
 'Latinx small business owner' over 'BIPOC small business owner'; 'Korean American' over 'AAPI' when the specificity is available; 'Black communities' over 'urban communities' when that's the actual referent.

 3. Capitalization is political — and not yet settled.
 Black is settled as capital-B across every active style guide in the corpus since June 2020.
-White divides the corpus: Sierra Club, NGC, and most US news (following AP) lowercase white; NABJ, Washington Post, APA, and DSG capitalize White for symmetry.
+White divides the corpus: Sierra Club, NGC, and most U.S. news (following AP) lowercase white; NABJ, Washington Post, APA, and DSG capitalize White for symmetry.
 Brown tracks the same split.
 Both rules are coherent; both have constituencies.
 Pick one and document the reasoning.

 4. Date matters — old guides aren't wrong, they're earlier.
 Casey 2013's lowercase 'black' and absence of multiracial or BIPOC isn't doctrinal — it's pre-2020 AP convention plus pre-2020 demographic landscape.
 Read date markers as chronology, not as objection.
 The 2020 AP/NABJ capital-B Black shift and the 2020 BIPOC mainstreaming are the two inflection points that separate pre-2020 and post-2020 guides; most differences across the corpus collapse to that single break.